Nicram97/serverless-js/README.md

 In .vscode there is launch.json configuration which enables http lambdas debugging.
 To mock/play with sns event offline You need to install https://www.npmjs.com/package/serverless-offline-sns and configure it properly.

 To use SQS offline You have to use elasticMQ image (https://github.com/softwaremill/elasticmq)

+To use DynamoDb offline follow instructions from https://www.serverless.com/plugins/serverless-dynamodb-local and install database locally.

 To test serverless offline there is postman collection available in postman folder.
 If You want to test Api Gateway just switch URL and request properties/bodies etc.